Toasterbirb/subst/README.md

 # subst

+Find hex strings in a binary and replace bytes with an interpreted language.
+For usage information run the compiled binary with no arguments

 ## subst file format
 ```
 rep ; bytes ; replacement_bytes					# Replace all instances of the byte array with the given byte array